 Water Use Classification of Landscape Species (WUCOLS)

-Under the guidance of the California Center of Urban Horticulture, the review and update of WUCOLS IV to create version V employing the evaluation process outlined in the WUCOLS III update (WUCOLS, see P7 “The Evaluation Process) has commenced.
-The qualitative research approach will be employed for updating the database.
+Under the guidance of the California Center of Urban Horticulture, the review and update of WUCOLS IV to create version V employing the qualitative research evaluation process outlined in the WUCOLS III update (WUCOLS, see P7 “The Evaluation Process) is nearing completion date June 2025.

 Scope of Work

-Volunteers from horticultural industry, academia, government agencies and NGO’s will meet to review and provide plant water use recommendations for up to 1,700 new entries (taxa).
+Volunteers from horticultural industry, academia, government agencies and NGO’s will meet to review and provide plant water use recommendations for up to 1,200 new entries (taxa).
 Representatives will be from 6 different CA climate zones and will ensure that the same plant growing in multiple CA regions will be assigned a water use factor that accounts for climatic differences.
-Online technology, such as ZOOM or Microsoft Teams, will be utilized for the meeting venue, and meeting facilitation will be conducted by PI or Program Manager for reviewing proposed taxa and assigning water use ratings/PF’s.
+Online technology, such as ZOOM or Microsoft Teams, will be utilized for the meeting venue, and meeting facilitation will be conducted by PI or Program Manager for reviewing proposed taxa and assigning water use ratings/Plant Factors (PF).
 Upon completion of the review process for all new taxa, data will be reviewed (accuracy) and formatted for uploading to the existing database administered by the CA Center for Urban Horticulture, UC Davis.
-Prior to uploading data, a cursory review of existing database will be conducted to ensure database capability.
-Database will undergo review and beta testing prior to going live online.
-Google Analytics will be employed periodically for measuring user impact.

 Work Completed Year-to-Date